 The English horn (or "cor anglais" in French) is essentially a tenor oboe pitched in the key of F. It is 1.5 times as long as the oboe and has an onion-shaped bell, which contributes to its covered and sonorous tone quality.
 There are many beautiful solos written for English horn - I tell my students "When you watch a sad movie, listen for the English horn!"

-The English horn is actually not English at all...the term "cor anglais" is believed to have come from the name "cor angle" because of its earlier bent shape, similar to the oboe di caccia, which was played on horseback.
+The English horn is actually not English at all...the term "cor anglais" is believed to have come from the name "cor angle" because of its earlier bent shape, similar to the oboe di caccia, a hunting oboe played on horseback.
 Other historians believe the original name was "cor angel" due to the depiction of EH-like instruments in religious art.
 In either case, it's not English, it's French.
 Now go confuse your friends.

 My oboe students do learn to play the EH in lessons (usually by the end of middle school).
 All of the fingerings on the EH are the same as oboe, and it just requires a slightly bigger reed and a tad more air.
 It is heavier than an oboe so many students prefer to use a neck strap.
 Some school band programs have an EH, and it is good to be prepared just in case a band director asks you to play it.
 English horns are expensive, but if you own one, you are almost guaranteed music gigs!